-In April 2021, in consideration for Oasis Capital's entry into the amendment to the March 2020 Equity Line of Credit, the Company issued Oasis Capital a common stock purchase warrant exercisable for 33,333 shares of common stock with an exercise price per share equal to \$5.61 on the date of the amendment.
+In April 2021, in consideration for Oasis Capital's entry into the amendment to the March 2020 Equity Line of Credit, the Company issued Oasis Capital a common stock purchase warrant exercisable for 444 shares of common stock with an exercise price per share equal to \$420.75 on the date of the amendment.
 These warrants were valued at \$172,000 on the issuance date.
+In 2022, the value of ELOC Warrants Inducement Expense is zero.